Ingelthorpe History, Family Crest & Coats of Arms

 Thomas Inglethorp or Ingoldsthorp (d.
 1291), was "Bishop of Rochester, appears to have belonged to a family of some note, taking its name from Ingoldesthorp in Norfolk.
 He held the prebendal stall of Stoke Newington in St. Paul's Cathedral, and became Archdeacon of Middlesex, from which dignity he was raised to the deanery of St. Paul's in 1276.
 He also held the Archdeaconry of Sudbury in August 1267."

 The surname Ingelthorpe was first found in Norfolk at Ingolisthorpe, a village and civil parish in the union of Docking, hundred of Smithdon.
 The village was listed as Torp in the Domesday Book of 1086 but by 1203 the village was known as Ingaldestorp.

 The place name literally means "outlying farmstead or hamlet of a man called Ingjaldr," from the Old Scandinavian (Viking) personal name + "thorp."
 St Michael's church consists of a nave, chancel, and aisles, with a tower and a Norman font.

 Early History of the Ingelthorpe family

-Another 219 words (16 lines of text) covering the years 1086, 1199, 1216, 1283 and 1610 are included under the topic Early Ingelthorpe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ingelthorpe research.
+Another 110 words (8 lines of text) covering the years 1086, 1199, 1216, 1283 and 1610 are included under the topic Early Ingelthorpe History in all our PDF Extended History products and printed products wherever possible.